NinerBull/tRP3_RPNameInQuests/README.md

 ## API
 You can use the following functions in your own addons to make use of this addon's data.

 * `TRP3RPNameInQuests.API:ReturnRPName(renameFullName)` - Returns the character's currently chosen Quest Text RP Name.
 If `renameFullName` is `true`, it will give the full RP Name (Title + First Name + Last Name)
 * `TRP3RPNameInQuests.API:ReturnRPRace()` - Returns the character's currently chosen Quest Text RP Race.
 * `TRP3RPNameInQuests.API:ReturnRPClass()` - Returns the character's currently chosen Quest Text RP Class.
+* `TRP3RPNameInQuests.API:ReturnRPNameUnit(unit, withTitle)` - Returns a string with the unit's RP Name, or their regular name if they do not have a TRP3 profile. `unit` should be a valid unit ID, e.g. `player` or `target`.
+If `withTitle` is `true`, it will also provide the target's RP Title.

 * `TRP3RPNameInQuests.API:RPNameRename(textToRename, renameFullName)` - Returns a string, replacing the character's OOC Name with their chosen Quest Text Character Name.
 If `renameFullName` is `true`, it will search for the full RP Name (Title + First Name + Last Name).
 * `TRP3RPNameInQuests.API:RPClassRename(textToRename)` - Returns a string, replacing the character's OOC Class with their chosen Quest Text Class Name.
 * `TRP3RPNameInQuests.API:RPRaceRename(textToRename)` - Returns a string, replacing the character's OOC Race with their chosen Quest Text Class Name.
 * `TRP3RPNameInQuests.API:CompleteRename(textToRename)` - Returns a string, replacing the character's OOC Name, Class and Race with their chosen Quest Text formatting settings.

 You can check to see if the module is loaded before attempting to use any of these APIs with the following example:
 ```lua